 It's likely you'll find it difficult to secure a mortgage when you have bad credit.
 However, there are some lenders that will consider you, even if you've been rejected elsewhere.

 It's also important to remember that, when you have bad credit, any mortgage rates you’re offered will be higher than usual.
 And, the more significant the issue is, the higher the rate is likely to be.
+This means it’s often a good idea to look at how you can boost your credit score before applying.

 Can I still get a credit card with bad credit?